fauzaanu/fullstack/readme.md

 **Laravel** and **Ruby on Rails** are generally considered easier for beginners.

-**Django** has a steeper initial learning curve but offers powerful capabilities with a lot of productivity gains once mastered.
+**Django** has a steeper initial learning curve.

+> Personal Thoughts:
+> When it comes to Django's learning curve, the "Django way" of doing things are hard to accept initially when you have not faced those situations yourself.
+Accepting the Django Way is stable and has many perks but not know the reasons for why Django wants you to do certain things a certain way is why Django may seem to be not very easy to figure out at first.

 ## Performance